xzl01/ghc/docs/users_guide/debugging.rst

     :shortdesc: Dump to files instead of stdout
     :type: dynamic

-    Causes the output from all of the flags listed below to be dumped to a file.
-The file name depends upon the output produced; for instance, output from :ghc-flag:`-ddump-simpl` will end up in :file:`{module}.dump-simpl`.
+    Causes the output from each of flags starting with "-ddump", to be dumped to a file or files.
+If you want to have all the output from one single flag saved to one file, use :ghc-flag:`-ddump-file-prefix=⟨str⟩` (see descriptions below).
+Otherwise, the output will go to several files, including one for non-module specific and several for module specific.
+The suffix of a dump file depends on the flag turned on, for instance, output from :ghc-flag:`-ddump-simpl` will end up in :file:`prefix.dump-simpl`.

 .. ghc-flag:: -ddump-file-prefix=⟨str⟩
     :shortdesc: Set the prefix of the filenames used for debugging output.